RobertDurfee/Disassembler/README.md

 	return 0;
 }
 ```
-This example takes a sample executable called "Test.exe" and loads the ".text" section into the `Disassembler` and disassembles it.
-The `startingAddress` is equal to the `AddressOfEntryPoint` minus the `VirtualAddress` of the ".text" section (because `VirtualAddress` is the zero of the buffer to be disassembled).
-20 instructions are disassembled and the `baseAddress` is equal to the `VirtualAddress` of the ".text" section.
+This example takes a sample executable called "Test.exe" and loads the ".text" section into the `Disassembler` and disassembles it, printing the results to the standard output stream.

 ### Output
 ```